DBProductions/grunt-sample/README.md

 ## Jenkins

-Using the example as Jenkins job, you can simple run a shell execution when dependencies are installed.
+Using the example as Jenkins job, simple run a shell execution when dependencies are installed.

 ```bash
 #!/bin/bash